sovrynn/ecdo/1-FULL-THESIS-BREAKDOWN/s1-to-s2/equatorial-bulge/README.md

 ![quadrants](img/quadrants6.png "quadrants")
 ![quadrants](img/quadrants8.png "quadrants")

+The markers have different colors:
+- Green markers are pivots
+- Red markers are points on the S2 equator that remain the same distance from the equator
+- Purple markers are points on the S2 equator that move the most either towards or from the equator
+- Yellow markers simply help visualize the line between the pivots and the red markers

+The lines visualized by the yellow markers that connect the pivots to the red points don't change in latitude before and after the rotation.
+They can be thought of as boundaries for the Earth which may remain fairly constant in latitude.
+These lines divide the Earth into 4 "strips", touching both pivots, that alternate between moving closer and further away from the equator.

 ## My conclusion

 As points on the Earth rotate closer or further away from the equator, they will rise or fall.
 However, tectonic plates also need to be taken into account.

+![tectonic](img/tectonic-plates.png "tectonic")

 I believe that changes in position on the spheroid will interact together with the tectonic plate structures to produce the final result; each location will need to be analyzed on a case-by-case basis based on the structure of the surrounding tectonic plates.

-![tectonic](img/tectonic-plates.png "tectonic")

 My analysis for the major plates follows: